 - Some days in running simply feel easier or harder, using perceived effort allows you to continue building every day by adjusting your pace and getting in a good run.

-- Remember these are training runs, not race day.
+- Remember, these are training runs, not race day.
 Your pace should be slower.

 3. Utilize Walking to Build Endurance

 This is about adding walking to your routine, which does so much for allowing your body to get used to more time on your feet!
+Think of midday walks, lunch break strolls, or walks with your four-legged friend.

 Running along side one of the speediest man I’d ever met in 2009, I was shocked when he told me his very expensive coach ordered him to start more walking AFTER finishing long runs.